Kate Rickards: Later years

 Kate Rickards retired from the stage in 1894 but for several years worked as a costume designer for her husband's productions, including his first ventures into pantomime, Jack the Giant-Killer, or Harlequin Fee Fi Fo Fum and King Arthur and the Knights of the Round Table.
 Harry Rickards died in 1911 while in England.
 His body was brought back to Sydney and buried in Waverley Cemetery.
 Kate was devoted to his memory and had a large marble memorial built on the grave designed by the sculptor James White.
 It was White's last large-scale work.
 She also commissioned four marble busts of Harry from White.
 One was placed in his memorial, one in the family home, and the remaining two in the foyers of the Tivoli theatres in Sydney and Melbourne.
-After Harry's death, she became an active benefactress of the Crown Street Women's Hospital and numerous animal welfare charities.
+After Harry's death, she became an active benefactor of the Crown Street Women's Hospital and numerous animal welfare charities.
 She also continued the family's tradition of hosting an annual Christmas dinner for the poor in the Sydney Town Hall.

 Kate continued to live at Canonbury, the Rickards estate at Darling Point, until 1919.
 Harry had constructed a large mansion there in 1906 as well as two adjoining houses for their daughters.
 She also made multiple trips to England in the period before and after World War I. She visited England for the last time in 1921 accompanied by her niece, but was plagued by ill-health during her time there.
 When her health had improved enough for her to travel, she set sail for home aboard the RMS Ormonde.
 She died of heat stroke on 17 September 1922 as the ship was crossing the Red Sea and was buried at sea.
 A plaque in her memory was placed on her husband's grave in Waverley Cemetery.